Per Magnusson: The X Factor & Britain's Got Talent

 outselling the rest of his Top 10 rivals combined.
 The newly discovered tenor held the position for three consecutive weeks.

 Working with Katherine Jenkins and Leona Lewis

 Per and David were in 2007 involved in several other projects including working with Katherine Jenkins, the Welsh award-winning and best-selling classical crossover superstar.
 In 2004, at the age of 24, she became the fastest selling mezzo-soprano of all time with her debut album titled Première.
 By the end of 2005, as the first singer in musical history, Jenkins simultaneously held the number 1, 2 and 3 positions in the UK's Classical Chart with her three albums.
-Her fifth album, Rejoice including four songs produced by Per and David, was released on 19 November.
-2007.
-It entered the UK's Album Chart at No 3.
+Her fifth album, Rejoice including four songs produced by Per and David, was released on 19 November 2007.
+It entered the UK Album Chart at No 3.